ibm-cloud-docs/ContinuousDelivery/git_locally.md

 ## Accessing your repo by using Eclipse and the EGit plug-in
 {: #git_egit}

 If you use Eclipse and have a project that uses Git for source control, you can use the EGit plug-in to manage your repo from Eclipse.
-For more information and instructions on how to install and configure EGit, please see [EGit tutorial](http://eclipsesource.com/blogs/tutorials/egit-tutorial/).
+For instructions to install and configure EGit, see [EGit tutorial](http://eclipsesource.com/blogs/tutorials/egit-tutorial/).

 ## Developing with IBM Eclipse Tools
 {: #git_eclipse_tools}

-IBM&reg; Eclipse Tools for Bluemix&trade; provides plug-ins that you can install into an existing Eclipse environment to assist in integrating your IDE with Bluemix.
+IBM Eclipse Tools for Bluemix provides plug-ins that you can install into an Eclipse environment to assist in integrating your IDE with Bluemix.

-With the tools, you can deploy the following types of files and servers to the Bluemix server directly from your Eclipse IDE or from IBM&reg; WebSphere&reg; Application Server Developer Tools (WDT):
+With the tools, you can deploy the following types of files and servers to the Bluemix server directly from your Eclipse IDE or from IBM WebSphere&reg; Application Server Developer Tools (WDT):
 * JavaScript files
 * WAR (web archive) files
 * EAR (enterprise archive) files
 * Liberty Profile packaged servers

-You can also create services and link them to your app, and define environment variables as part of the deployment.
+You can also create services and link them to your app and define environment variables as part of the deployment.
 For more information about IBM Eclipse Tools, [see Deploying apps with IBM Eclipse Tools for Bluemix][https://www.ng.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html].